boyter/cs/README.md

 code in ~2.5 seconds.
 While absolute performance is not a design goal, I also don't want this to be a slow tool.
 As such if any obvious performance gains are on the table I will take them.

+#### Does it work on normal documents?

+So long as they are text.
+I wrote it to search code, but it works just as well on full text documents.
+The snippet extraction for example was tested on Pride and Prejudice.
+If you had a heap of PDF's you could shell script some use of pdftotext and get something searchable.

+Note it was designed for code and as such has full .ignore and .gitignore support.

 #### Where is the index?

 There is none.
 Everything is brute force calculated on the fly.
 For TUI mode there are some shortcuts taken with